PriyaPandey27/DocuVision-AI/README.md

 # DocuVision AI - Intelligent Document Assistant 🧠

-Welcome to **DocuVision AI**, my personal portfolio project dedicated to exploring multimodal Document Intelligence.
+Welcome to **DocuVision AI**, A project dedicated to exploring multimodal Document Intelligence.
 This application allows users to upload PDF documents, intelligently parse their text and images, and query the entire document naturally using a Large Language Model (LLM).

 The core objective of this project was to understand exactly how Retrieval-Augmented Generation (RAG) applications work behind the scenes, specifically going beyond just text and incorporating multi-modal context (images and charts within PDFs).